 For more information on the laws around carrying a knife *click here*.

-You might be worried your child is carrying a knife, or maybe you just want to talk to them, so they know they can come to you if they are worried.
+You might be worried your child is carrying a knife or knows someone who is carrying a knife.
+Or maybe you just want to talk to them, so they know they can come to you if they are worried.

 By carrying a knife you;

 - Could be arming your attacker, increasing the risk of getting stabbed or injured.

 - Are breaking the law.

 Not carrying a knife and walking away from confrontation;

 - Means you’ll be safer from serious harm and not breaking the law.

 Remind your child that they should always walk away if confronted with the threat of violence.